matchish/laravel-scout-elasticsearch/README.md

 ### Search

-To be fully compatible with original scout package, this package don't add new methods.
+To be fully compatible with original scout package, this package does not add new methods.
 So how we can build complex queries?
 There is two ways.
-By default when you pass query to `search` method the engine builds [query_string](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) query, so you can build queries like this
+By default, when you pass a query to the `search` method, the engine builds a [query_string](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) query, so you can build queries like this

 ```php
 Product::search('title:this OR description:this) AND (title:that OR description:that')`
 ```

-If it's not enough in your case you can pass callback to query builder
+If it's not enough in your case you can pass a callback to the query builder

 ```php
 $results = Product::search('zonga', function($client, $body) {